 Cell phones won’t be the only things that need charging before a school day.
-Soon, Wrangell is going to need to plug in its bus too.
+Wrangell could need to plug in its bus too.

-The school board moved forward on Aug.
+The school board moved closer on Aug.
 20 with plans to purchase an electric school bus.
-Most of the $423,000 cost will come from a $378,000 federal Environmental Protection Agency grant the school district received in 2023.
-The rest of the funding will likely come from the district’s reserve fund.
+Most of the $423,000 cost would come from a $378,000 federal Environmental Protection Agency grant the school district received in 2023.
+The rest of the funding would likely come from the district’s reserve fund.

-Superintendent Bill Burr estimates the bus will arrive sometime in 2025.
+Superintendent Bill Burr estimates the bus could arrive sometime in 2025.

-The plan is for the district to own the bus and the pupil transportation contractor to operate the vehicle, Burr said.
+The plan would be for the district to own the bus and the pupil transportation contractor to operate the vehicle, Burr said.

-After receiving three bids for the bus, the school board plans to buy the bus from Blue Bird Corp., a Georgia-based bus manufacturing company.
+After receiving three bids for the bus, the school district would buy the bus from Blue Bird Corp., a Georgia-based bus manufacturing company.
 While one bid came in slightly lower, Blue Bird offers several advantages over other competitors.

 For starters, the district might be able to save money on any repairs.
 The manufacturer has committed to send a repairman to Wrangell free of charge for any non-battery issues.
 For battery repairs, the district would need to ship the bus to Seattle.